-The Washington University Medical Center Redevelopment Corporation was founded in 1973 as a way for Washington University School of Medicine and BJC HealthCare to implement community planning strategies focused on increasing the quality of life in areas like housing redevelopment, public safety and infrastructure improvements for the neighborhoods surrounding its campus.
+The Washington University Medical Center Redevelopment Corporation (WUMCRC) was founded in 1973 as a way for Washington University School of Medicine and BJC HealthCare to implement community planning strategies focused on increasing the quality of life in areas like housing redevelopment, public safety, and infrastructure for the neighborhoods surrounding its campus.

 For nearly 40 years, the WUMCRC has been enriching the neighborhoods it supports through the development of affordable and accessible housing, community improvement, assistance programs and other efforts to better the lives of our neighbors.